nextcloud/context_chat/doc/Implementing_a_provider.md

 }
 ```

+Any interaction with the content manager using the Content Manager's methods or listing the providers in the Assistant should automatically register the provider.

 You may call the `registerContentProvider` method explicitly if you want to trigger an initial import of content items.

 ### The content item